-Even though the system is now simplified as compared to the general EP system, it turns out that it is still tricky to analyze for thresholds, especially when $k>0$. \eqref{mainsys} was first studied in \cite{ELT01} with $c=0$ and expanding flows ($u_0> 0$).
-Sufficient conditions on global existence and finite-time-breakdown were obtained for $N=2,3$ and a sharp condition was obtained for $N=4$.
-Later, a sharp condition was derived in \cite{WTB12} however, once again, only for zero background and expanding flows.
-A sufficient blow-up condition was derived in \cite{Yu11} for $c=0$, however, no conclusion was made with regards to global existence.
+with $r=|\mathbf{x}|>0, N\geq 2$ and smooth initial data $(\rho_0\geq 0,u_0)$.
+Although this spherically symmetric system is simpler than the full multidimensional EP system, analyzing critical thresholds remains challenging, particularly for $k>0$.
+The system \eqref{mainsys} was first studied in \cite{ELT01} for $c=0$ and expanding flows ($u_0> 0$), where sufficient conditions on global existence and finite-time-breakdown were obtained for $N=2,3$, and a sharp threshold condition was obtained for $N=4$.
+Later, a more general sharp condition was derived in \cite{WTB12}; however, this result still applied only to zero background and expanding flows.
+In \cite{Yu11}, a sufficient condition for finite-time blow-up was derived for $c=0$, but no corresponding result regarding global existence was obtained.

-The dynamics of \eqref{mainsys} is quite different for $c>0$ compared with $c=0$.
-One major difference is that in the former, the density is a perturbation around the constant background.
-The mass is infinite and the following holds,
+The dynamics of \eqref{mainsys} is quite different when $c>0$ compared with $c=0$.
+One major difference is that with a positive background, the density is treated as a perturbation around the constant background, leading to infinite total mass, and satisfying